membase/ns_server/doc/API/index.markdown

 </td><td> The request could not be processed because it contains missing or invalid information (such as validation error on an input field, a missing required value, and so on).
 </td></tr>
 <tr><td> 401 Unauthorized
 </td><td> The authentication credentials included with this request are missing or invalid.
-FIXME - talk about <i>WWW-Authenticate</i> header in the response.

 </td></tr>
 <tr><td> 403 Forbidden
 </td><td> The server recognized your credentials, but you do not possess authorization to perform this request.